Queen Elizabeth 2: Development

 By 1957, transatlantic sea travel was becoming displaced by air transit due to its speed and low relative cost, with passenger numbers split 50:50 between them.
-With jets capable of spanning the ocean non-stop replacing prop planes, and the debut of the Boeing 707 and the Douglas DC-8 in 1958, the trend was rapidly increasing.
 Simultaneously, the aging and Queen Elizabeth were becoming increasingly expensive to operate, and both internally and externally were relics of the pre-war era.

 Despite falling passenger revenues, Cunard did not want to give up its traditional role as a provider of a North Atlantic passenger service and Royal Mail carrier, and so decided to replace the obsolete Queens with a new generation liner.

 Designated Q3 during work-up, it was projected to measure 75,000 gross register tons, have berths for 2,270 passengers, and cost about £30 million.

 Work had proceeded as far as the preparation of submissions from six shipyards and applying for government financial assistance with the construction when misgivings among some executives and directors, coupled with a shareholder revolt, led to the benefits of the project being reappraised and ultimately cancelled on 19 October 1961.

 Cunard decided to continue with a replacement plan but with an altered operating regime and more flexible design.
 Realising the decline of transatlantic trade, it was visualised that the new Queen would be dual-purpose three-class ship offering First, Cabin and Tourist passage for eight months a year on the transatlantic route, then as a cruise ship in warmer climates and during the winter months.

-Compared with the older Queens, which had two engine rooms and four propellers, the newly designated Q4 would be much smaller, with one boiler room, one engine room, and two propellers, which combined with automation would allow a smaller engineering complement.
+Compared with the older Queens, which had two engine rooms and four propellers, the newly designated Q4 would be much smaller, with one boiler room, one engine room, and two propellers, which, combined with automation, would allow a smaller engineering complement.
 Producing 110,000 shp, the new ship was to have the same 28.5 kn service speed as her predecessors, while consuming half the fuel.
 A reduction to 520 tons per 24 hours was estimated to save Cunard £1 million annually.
-Able to transit both the Panama and Suez canals, her 7 ft shallower draught of 32 ft would allow her to enter more and smaller ports than the old ships, particularly in tropical waters.
+Able to transit both the Panama and Suez canals, her 7 ft shallower draught of 32 ft would allow her to enter more and smaller ports than the old ships.

 Design

-Queen Elizabeth 2s long bow was typical of regular service ocean liners, which sailed at high speed to keep a schedule in any weather.
+Queen Elizabeth 2s bow was typical of regular service ocean liners, which sailed at high speed to keep a schedule in any weather.